madlambda/nash/README.md

 In the past, the UNIX sysadmin had the complete understanding of the operating system and the software being deployed.
-All of the operating system packages/libraries going to production and the required network configurations in every machine was maintained by several un-maintanable scripts.
+All of the operating system packages/libraries going to production and the required network configurations in every machine was maintained by several (sometimes un-mantainable) scripts.
 Today we know that this approach have lots of problems and the container approach is a better alternative.
-But Why?
+But in the other end, we're paying a high cost for the lose of control.
+The container-technologies in the market are very unsafe and few people are worrying about.
+No one knows for hundred percent sure, how the things really works because after every release it's done differently.
+On my view it's getting worse and worse...

 Before Linux namespace, BSD Jails, Solaris Zones, and so on, the sysadmin had to fight the global view of the operating